-The preparation of the NFIS included in Grupo Miquel y Costas' Management Report and the content thereof are the responsibility of the Board of Directors of Miquel y Costas & Miquel, S.A.
-The NFIS has been drawn up in accordance with the provisions of current commercial legislation and with the selected Sustainability Reporting Standards of the Global Reporting Initiative ("GRI Standards") in line with the details provided for each matter in the Appendix I. "Traceability table under Law 11/2018" in the mentioned NFIS.
+The preparation of the NFIS included in the Group's Consolidated Management Report and the content thereof are the responsibility of the Board of Directors of MIQUEL y COSTAS & MIQUEL, S.A.
+The NFIS has been drawn up in accordance with the provisions of current commercial legislation and with the selected Sustainability Reporting Standards of the Global Reporting Initiative ("GRI standards"), in line with the details provided for each matter in Appendix I "Traceability table under Law 11/2018" in the aforementioned NFIS.

-This responsibility also includes the design, implementation and maintenance of the internal control that is considered necessary to ensure NFIS is free from material misstatement, due to fraud or error.
+This responsibility also includes the design, implementation and maintenance of the internal control that is considered necessary to ensure the NFIS is free from material misstatement, due to fraud or error.

-The Directors of Miquel y Costas & Miquel, S.A. are also responsible for defining, implementing, adapting and maintaining the management systems from which the information required to prepare the NFIS is obtained.
+The Directors of MIQUEL y COSTAS & MIQUEL, S.A. are also responsible for defining, implementing, adapting and maintaining the management systems from which the information required to prepare the NFIS is obtained.

-Our independence and quality control
+Our Independence and quality control

-We have complied with the independence requirements and other ethical requirements of the Code of Ethics for Professional Accountants issued by the International Ethics Standards Board for Accountants ("IESBA") which is based on the fundamental principles of integrity, objectivity, professional competence and due care, confidentiality and professional behaviour.
+We have complied with the independence requirements and other ethical requirements of the Code of Ethics for Professional Accountants issued by the International Ethics Standards Board for Accountants ("IESBA") which is based on the fundamental principles of integrity, objectivity, professional competence and due care, confidentiality and professional conduct.

-Our firm applies the International Standard on Quality Control 1 (ISQC 1) and therefore has in place a global quality control system which includes documented policies and procedures related to compliance with ethical requirements, professional standards and applicable legal and regulatory provisions.
+Our firm applies the International Standard on Quality Control 1 (ISQC1) and therefore has in place a global quality control system which includes documented policies and procedures related to compliance with ethical requirements, professional standards and applicable legal and regulatory provisions.